The graduate recruitment process at Reed Smith

 Following completion of the online application form, you will be asked to complete a situation strengths test (SST).
-This is an online test in which you will be given scenarios you might encounter in your role as a trainee and then asked to prioritise your responses to them.
+This is an untimed online test in which you will be given scenarios you might encounter in your role as a trainee and then asked to prioritise your responses to them.
 The SST will give you a sense of the tasks involved in being a trainee.
 It will also indicate to us whether you have the strengths necessary to be successful at our firm.
 Candidates, whether successful or not, will receive a feedback report on completing the SST.

-For both our summer vacation scheme and training contract processes, you will be invited to undertake a face-to-face strengths-based interview.
-This will include questions designed to identify your strengths in more depth and explore your motivation for the role.
+The strength-based interview will include questions designed to identify your strengths in more depth and explore your motivation for the role.
 The interview is different to a competency-based one, and you should be prepared for the following:

 - More questions than other types of interview, delivered quickly

-- Less probing
+- Less probing questions

 - A wide variety of questions